xalxnder/preme_stock_web/README.md

 Supreme's online store is currently closed, until the SS20 season, so this app, for the time being, cannot scrape their site for items.
 Luckily, I saved some items in the "items.json" file the last time I ran the script.

+To Run Locally:
+1. Clone this repo.
+2. pipenv install